erlang-ls/erlang_ls/README.md

     ;; Enable LSP automatically for Erlang files (add-hook 'erlang-mode-hook #'lsp)

+    ;; Override the key bindings from erlang-mode to use LSP for completion (eval-after-load 'erlang
+      '(define-key erlang-mode-map (kbd "C-M-i") #'company-lsp))

 Ensure you have Erlang (i.e. `erl`, `escript` and friends) as part of your Emacs path.
 If you don't, you can try the following: